How To Roast A Chicken

 - Add a few peeled cloves of garlic to the carrot-celery-onion mixture before roasting.

-- Don't worry about basting the chicken.
+- Don't worry about basting while the chicken roasts.
 You let the heat out of the oven every time you open the door, and that's not good.
 Also, drizzling hot liquid from the roasting pan over the chicken breast merely accelerates the cooking, thus drying out the meat more than if you just left it alone.

-- Instead of mirepoix, just lay a few slices of bread at the bottom of the roasting pan.
+- Instead of chopped vegetables, just lay a few slices of bread at the bottom of the roasting pan.
 As the chicken roasts, the drippings will soak into the bread and the bread itself will turn all toasty and delicious.